gradio-app/gradio/guides/named_entity_recognition.md

   'end': 31}]
 ```

 If you have such a model, it is very easy to hook it up to Gradio's `HighlightedText` component.
-All you need to do is pass in this **list of entities**, along with the **original text** the the model, together as dictionary, with the keys being `"entities"` and `"text"` respectively.
+All you need to do is pass in this **list of entities**, along with the **original text** to the model, together as dictionary, with the keys being `"entities"` and `"text"` respectively.

 Here is a complete example: